 - submit the completed results sheet to the principal’s delegate of the assessment school for authorisation

-- submit materials for subjects selected for online submission.
+- submit materials for online submission.

 The columns on the investigation results sheets, reading from the left, are as follows:

 - ‘Student Name’ – listing students’ names alphabetically

 - ‘Registration’ – listing the students’ SACE registration numbers.

 - ‘Evaluation Max 30’ – blank column in which the teacher records student results as a mark out of 30 for the external assessment type in a subject.
 When a student does not provide any evidence for the assessment type, the student should be withdrawn.

 - ‘Grade’ – this column is automatically populated with a grade A+ to E— that corresponds to the mark out of 30 entered in the previous column.

 - ‘Special Provisions’ – this column will show ‘P’ (pending) once the SACE Board has received an application for special provisions, ‘Y’ when the application has been considered and approved, and ‘N’ when the application has been considered and special provisions have not been granted.

 - ‘Potential Breaches’ – tick the box in this column to indicate a potential breach of rules by a student.